Email FacebookTwitterMenu burgerClose thin

 Share

 If you pay into Social Security while you work, then you benefit from it when you retire.
-However, there are some lesser-known features of Social Security that can make a big difference for your retirement.
+However, some lesser-known features of Social Security can make a big difference for your retirement.
 Social Security spousal benefits are just one of these features.
 Intended for married couples with a sole or primary breadwinner, spousal benefits can significantly increase the amount of money you have coming in during retirement.
 They can even provide a nice supplement to your 401(k) or IRA distributions.

 Who Is Eligible for Social Security Spousal Benefits?

 Social Security spousal benefits are available to current spouses and widowed spouses.
 You must be at least 62 years old to file for a spousal benefit.
-Also, your spouse has to have filed for their Social Security Benefit first.
+Also, your spouse has to have filed for their Social Security benefits first.

 Ex-spouses are also eligible for spousal benefits, provided you were married to your spouse for more than 10 years and you didn’t remarry before you turned 60.
 In the case of ex-spouses, you still have to be at least 62 to file.
 However, your spouse doesn’t have to have filed for his or her benefits before you file for spousal benefits.